yuehcw/LibraNet/README.md

 ## Overview
 LibraNet is a web-based application that emulates the functionalities of a traditional library, allowing users to manage books and authors.
 It provides a comprehensive platform for adding, updating, deleting, and viewing books and authors.
 The application is built using modern web technologies, ensuring a responsive and intuitive user experience.

+## You can access the deployed application [here](https://yuehcw-libranet-cc96adc89fd9.herokuapp.com/).

 * Main Page
 ![Main.png](img%2FMain.png)